Celebrated (part five)

 It was a question, the question, and countless times he’d weighed it.
 Why would he not own the plot, for one?
 Obviously, the source material wasn’t fiction, not even coherent narrative.
 Thomas H. Wilmot had made it all up, that they couldn’t take away.
 The bad writing, the clumsy transitions, had fallen, not like dominoes…

 Maybe, though, like targets in a beanbag toss.

-The book had got a lot of editing, a lot of the near-verbatim just not working.
-The doctor’s formal language, the unsuitability of it for the most part, Tom had recognized before the adventure began.
+The book got a lot of editing, a lot of the near-verbatim just not, it turned out, working.
+The doctor’s formal language, the unsuitability of the alcoholic angle, Tom had recognized before the adventure began.
 The voice had gelled, a particular narrator’s, arguably his own, and Madeline…

-He’d never known her break with her sense of rightness, just as her forbearance seemed also fathomless.
-She’d composed none of it.
+He had never known her break with her sense of rightness, just as her forbearance seemed also fathomless.
+She had composed none of it.

-Thus, he had a conviction he’d really written the book, its stolen passages mostly subsumed, only the opening words…that everyone seemed to like…remaining an egregious theft.
+Thus, he held to a conviction he had really written the book, its stolen passages mostly subsumed, only the opening words…that everyone seemed to like…remaining an egregious theft.
 He had a conviction he was going down anyway, at whatever time.
-His defense would be a lame and a meagre one.
+His defense would be a lame and meagre one.

 “Should they get married?”

 “I don’t have any opinion at all,” she told him.
 “This is a world you’ve created.
 What does it mean if they do?
 What does it mean if they don’t?”